 Dollywood is Dolly Parton’s family-focused theme park located in Pigeon Forge, Tennessee.
 Planning your visit should include determining what rides you’d like to try, where you want to eat, and how your entire party can make the most of their day.
 This list of the 25 best rides for kids in Dollywood is a great place to start.

-The Best Dollywood Rides for Kids
+The Best Rides for Kids in Dollywood

 Rides and attractions are usually the main reasons many people want to visit a theme park.
 Finding just the right combination of thrill and fun isn’t always easy to manage with kids of varying ages.
 Let this guide help you determine where to start and how many rides are truly feasible for your next family vacation to Dollywood.